 public class TransformingFilterReader extends FilterReader

-which transforms the character stream on-the-fly with a Transformer<? super CharSequence, ? super CharSequence>
+FilterReader which transforms the character stream on-the-fly with a Transformer<? super CharSequence, ? super CharSequence>.

 When the delegate reader is at end-of-input, then the transformer is invoked with an empty char sequence, which tells it to "flush itself".
 This is relevant for stateful transformers.